johnfairh/TMLPersistentContainer/SourceDocs/Usage.md

 interested in supporting store migration from different model versions.
 If that's not you, [read some more background information](background.html).*

 This library provides optimal multi-step Core Data store migration.
-Here's a diagram of an app's model version history, where each circle is a deployed model version:
+Here's an example diagram of an app's model version history, where each circle is a deployed model version:

 ![A model version history](usage1.png)

-V5 is our latest version; the user could have any of V1-V4 on their device.
+V5 is our latest version; the user could have any of V1-V4 on their device when they install V5.

 The *inf* lines show where Core Data can infer a mapping.
 The *ex* lines show where the developer has supplied an explicit mapping model.
-Note the migration from V2 to V3 is inferrable and the user has also supplied an explicit mapping model.
+Note the migration from V2 to V3 is inferrable and the developer has *also* supplied an explicit mapping model.

 This library builds the graph of data and mapping models, then analyzes it to find the shortest valid path. *Shortest* means the fewest migrations. *Valid* means 'prefer explicit mappings to inferred ones, even if the path is longer'.

-So the migration schedules generated for each possible starting point are:
+So the migration paths generated for each possible starting point are:

  * V1: V1-ex-V2, V2-ex-V3, V3-inf-V5
  * V2: V2-ex-V3, V3-inf-V5